MEET TO MATCH: YOUR NEW MEETING PLATFORM

 (Please note: talks and panels are broadcast on current UK time.
 It is possible to schedule content you plan to watch in your personal agenda, and these will appear there adjusted to your time zone.
 But here on the main website, all times given are in UK/GMT.
 For instance, a talk broadcast at 10am UK will take place live at 12 noon if you’re in Helsinki.)

 Yes.
 In fact, before you seek meetings, you should probably check out all the fantastic content in the conference schedule.
 A version of it will appear on this site, but if you have a ticket you should look in MeetToMatch when that’s live.
-You’ll see a menu above the dashboard.
-Hit PROGRAM to see the interactive list of talks, panels and workshops!
+You’ll see a menu above the dashboard – hit PROGRAM there to see the interactive list of talks, panels and workshops!
 This is being constantly updated, so do bookmark it.

-Once the conference has begun on Monday, November 9th, this list will contain links to the Zoom talks – these will also be emailed to you.
+Once the conference has begun, this list will contain links to the Zoom talks – these will also be emailed to you.
 Before then, the Zoom links are not there, but you can see what the session will be about, what track theme it fits under, who the speakers are, and when it takes place.
 If more information is available about the speaker, you’ll find it by clicking on Details.